Skip to contents

 Log-Bayes factor for the single effect regression.

-and single_effect_regression_ss
+single_effect_regression and single_effect_regression_ss additionally output:

-Prior variance (after optimization if optimize_V !=
+Prior variance (after optimization if optimize_V != "none").

 The log-likelihood, \(\log p(y | X, V)\).

-\(X^Ty\) and diagonal elements of \(X^TX\) are provided to the
+single_effect_regression_ss performs single-effect linear regression with summary data, in which only the statistcs \(X^Ty\) and diagonal elements of \(X^TX\) are provided to the method.